 Oakland, CA 94612

-Several general permits already exist to cover a number of discharge categories:
+Several general NPDES permit already exist to cover the following discharge categories:

 These general permits specify the discharge types that qualify for coverage and explain how to obtain such coverage.
-To obtain coverage under one of the general permits, you must submit a notice of intent as described in that general permit.
+To obtain coverage under one of the general permits, you must submit a notice of intent and pay the correct fee as described in that general permit.
 You need not apply for a new permit.

-In addition to the general permits listed above, numerous dischargers hold individual permits.
-There are also region-wide watershed permits for municipal and industrial wastewater discharges of mercury, PCBs, and nutrients to San Francisco Bay.
+While many dischargers hold individual permits, there are also region-wide watershed permits for municipal and industrial wastewater discharges of mercury, PCBs, and nutrients to San Francisco Bay.

-Most NPDES permits contain all requirements verbatim, including Federal Standard Provisions based on 40 CFR 122.41 and 122.42 and Regional Standard Provisions:
+NPDES permits contain requirements that include Federal Standard Provisions based on 40 C.F.R. sections 122.41 and 122.42 and Regional Standard Provisions: